Skatteetaten/ao/docs/USERGUIDE.md

 AO is a command line interface for the Boober API.
 It is used to

 - Deploy one or more ApplicationDeploymentRef (environment/application) to one or more clusters
-- Manipulate AuroraConfig remotely
+- Manage AuroraConfig remotely
 - Support modifying AuroraConfig locally
-- Manipulate vaults and secrets
+- Manage vaults and secrets

 # General